16 Various Types of Cactus Flowers (with Pictures)

 Flowering Time | June,July |

-Prickly Pear Cactus (Genus Opuntia) is a cactus variety that grows from 6–12 inches high, and they have an interesting appearance.
-They are flat-shaped and don’t require too much watering.
-Their growth is quite slow, and it can take over 4 years for them to bear flowers.
-Once they do bloom, which happens around June/July, they have yellow, orange flowers.
-There are certain species of this cactus that have edible fruit.
+Their growth is relatively slow, and it can take over 4 years for them to bear flowers.
+Once they bloom, which happens around June/July, they have yellow, orange flowers.
+Certain species of this cactus have edible fruit.

 - Doesn’t require too much watering